dutoitc/tatoo/README.md

 - undeploy:routes [regex]
 - undeploy:services [regex]
 Undeploy routes and services (already installed).
 The esbTasks are not cleaned.
 (See clean for that)

+# Typical usage
+Here is a good workflow:
+- build
+- cleanup
+- install
+- deploy
+- start:routes (services are started on deploy by Talend/Karaf)
+- cron
+- status

 # Extending Tatoo